 Initially, you can sign up to a pack, chosen from the list above and depending on your needs in terms of data, minutes and texts.
 Or alternatively, you can simply order a free SIM from EE and consider what you need later on.
 Let's take a quick look at the benefits of choosing a SIM, along with a pack, from EE.

 EE claims to offer the UK's most comprehensive coverage and best data speeds, thanks to its 19,000 '4G sites' – masts, basically.
-Independent sources such as OpenSignal agree with EE, though with 4G reaching nearly everyone now, are at pains to note that increases in coverage have slowed to a snails pace.
+Independent sources such as OpenSignal agree with EE, showing that it is not only the fastest network, but the fastest by quite a margin.
+However, now that 4G reaches nearly everyone now, increases in coverage have slowed to a snail's pace.
 This could be important if you live somewhere with poor coverage and are hoping for things to improve in the near future.

 EE PAYG SIMs aren't the cheapest out there.
 Perhaps they occasionally occupy that top spot during special offer periods, but most of the time you will be able to find more data and more minutes for less money elsewhere.